Code-Institute-Submissions/Voiceover-Artist/README.md

 * Add more blog pages and posts + images
 * A pop that asks the viewer about cookies and sharing data
 * A  call to action button on the home page
+* Add more demos to give the viewer a variety of my different services.

 ####  Technologies Used